What Is a Bunion?

 Flat-footed people can also suffer from bunion as the foot tends to pronate inward while walking.
 This long-term pronation will cause swelling and inflammation.
 The correct walking pattern needs to be learnt in order to re-educate the foot muscles to function properly again.
 Over-pronation does not only affect the feet and forms bunion, it also forces the lower leg to rotate unwillingly, injuring the knee in the long run.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Bunion/s, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Bunion/s, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Click here for more information.